Skip to content

 Why comeback plans usually fail

 The physiological problem is timing mismatch.
-Cardiovascular fitness returns within days to weeks — VO2 max recovers roughly 50% of lost capacity inside two weeks of consistent riding.
+Cardiovascular fitness returns quickly — heart rate, stroke volume, and VO2 max begin recovering within the first one to two weeks of consistent riding.
 Tendons, ligaments, and the deep postural muscles that stabilise you on the bike take four to six weeks to adapt, and bone density changes take months.

 So at week two your heart and lungs say "push harder" while your patellar tendon and lower back are still in a much earlier phase.
 That gap is where the injuries live.
 Blown ITBs, knee pain, lower back seizures at week three — these aren't bad luck, they're predictable outcomes of training the system that recovers fastest rather than the system that recovers slowest.